Facilities Management

 it to my career

-New full-time NORESCO employee, Nestor Bulosan, will explain how the Fresno State CUPR project has impacted his career path.
-He will describe his background as a student including what classes he took and previous experience he had that led him to apply for the CUPR internship.
-He will break down the process of becoming an intern – what it took to get started with NORESCO, describe a typical day in the life of a NORESCO intern (jobs and tasks), how he transitioned to a full-time employee. - Illuminating your Future: A deep dive into installed lighting technologies
+NORESCO employee, Nestor Bulosan, explained how the Fresno State CUPR project has impacted his career path.
+He described his background as a student including what classes he took and previous experience he had that led him to apply for the CUPR internship.
+He broke down the process of becoming an intern – what it took to get started with NORESCO, describe a typical day in the life of a NORESCO intern (jobs and tasks), how he transitioned to a full-time employee. - Better Safe than Sorry: Exploring safety and compliance of the CUPR project

 Once identified, assessment of these factors establishes a baseline of current human behavior with regards to energy use.
 Next, using a combination of HBEA interviews, focus group and survey results, specific behaviors are identified that have a significant impact on the environment and your energy costs.